A Growing Industry

 - The best systems leverage patented, wireless, remote sensors that are able to confirm the required amount of total UVC light has been delivered to eradicate pathogens

-- Easy-to-use systems mean that staff can ensure rooms are disinfected between each patient effectively and efficiently pause and reposition” feature
+- Easy-to-use systems mean that staff can see that targeted areas have received proper disinfection dosage between each patient, effectively and efficiently delivered using the “pause and reposition” feature

-- The facility is able to access comprehensive job data and proof of compliance throughout the facility
+- IP stakeholders are able to access comprehensive job data and proof of compliance throughout the facility

 Hospitals, outpatient surgical facilities, dental practices, VA health providers, and long-term care facilities are going to see record spikes in workers over the next decade.
 Advancements in IP operations the industry has taken must be imparted to this new crop of professionals so disinfection efficacy can continue to improve.
 Contact us to improve upon your facility’s approach to IP and learn more about UVC solutions.